Littorina littorea

 The common periwinkle, which first appeared in New England in the 1860s, is now found along the coast wherever there’s hard substrate–rocks, riprap, broken concrete, or docks–from Labrador to Maryland.
 About the diameter of a quarter, the snail can be recognized by the blunt shape of its shell and a white inner lip.
 When disturbed, it retreats into its shell.

-Clinging to rocks and barnacle-laden boulders just above the low-tide line, the snail may look innocent, but this alien’s feasting on local algae and the eggs of other snails can stunt the growth of native limpets.
-It can even destroy salt marshes with its voracious appetite.
-Beneath the tides, the indigenous dog whelk, Busycon canaliculatum, eats periwinkles as readily as it consumes natives but in the intertidal zone the snail has few predators–at least on this side of the Atlantic.
+Beneath the tides, the indigenous dog whelk, Busycon canaliculatum, eats periwinkles as readily as it consumes natives, but in the intertidal zone, the snail has few predators–at least on this side of the Atlantic.
 More than 700 common periwinkles can be found in a square yard along parts of the shore.

 Most biologists believe that common periwinkles arrived in ballast rocks from Europe, or were intentionally released by colonists looking for a familiar source of coastal food.
 But not everyone subscribes to this standard invasion story.
 Geneticists John Wares and Cliff Cunningham found that local periwinkles have genetic signatures that differ from the European population, indicating that the area along the southern edge of the Northumberland Strait in the Canadian Maritimes may have served as a refuge for periwinkles during the last ice age.
 In the nineteenth century, the intertidal snails expanded their range to the Gulf of Maine and US shores, the snails probably unintentionally transported to the Atlantic coast of Nova Scotia by ships.